Museum Ideas 2020: Explore the Ideas Shaping the Future of Museums

 Each year the conference brings together a deliberately eclectic group of speakers from around the world and challenges them to share transformative ideas in concise, powerful talks.
 The aim is for delegates to be challenged by perspectives outside their own specialism and locality.
 We want delegates to be inspired by speakers who can spark change in unexpected ways.
 What unites the conference is the passion, commitment and enthusiasm of contributors along with their desire to share valuable expertise and experience.
 We want Museum Ideas to be a genuinely creative experience for delegates – a conference where you can feel both deeply moved and joyous, welcome and challenged.

 Museum Ideas 2020 takes place on Tuesday 6 – Thursday 8 October in London.
 The main conference day is Thursday and is designed so it can be attended as a standalone event.
-There will be special tours and pre-conference talks on Tuesday and Wednesday but space will be more limited.
+So, if you on a tight schedule and can only put one day aside, the conference is the perfect place to be inspired and network with museum colleagues from around the world.
+There will also be pre-conference talks and events taking place on the Tuesday and Wednesday but delegate places are more limited.
+There is a sliding scale of ticket rates from £97 — £227.

 “Museum Ideas is a fantastic showcase for inspiring, creative projects and a great opportunity to meet and network with museum colleagues from across the globe.
 Looking forward to next year already!” – Lucy Morris, Ashmolean Museum, Oxford